Jianghanxiao/proj-QQTT/README.md

 # Get the masks from GroundedSAM2 (Go to GroundedSAM2 repo)
 python test_real.py
+# Process the semantic mask to deprecate the points with bad depth
+python data_process_mask.py
 # Get the track data from CoTracker
 python get_track.py
 # Further process the data with other foundation models (Go back to our current repo)